 Dividends and Interest

-Since trading securities are turned over rather quickly, the amount of interest and dividends received on those investments is probably not very significant.
-However, any dividends or interest received on trading securities is reported as income and included in the income statement:
+Since short-term investments are turned over rather quickly, the amount of interest and dividends received on those investments is probably not very significant.
+However, any dividends or interest received is reported as income and included in the income statement:

-The presence or absence of dividends or interest on trading securities does not change the basic fair value approach for the Trading Securities account.
+The presence or absence of dividends or interest does not change the basic fair value approach for the Short-Term investments account.

-Beyond the rather straight-forward investments in trading securities are an endless array of more exotic investment options.
+There are an endless array of more exotic investment options.
 Among these are commodity futures, interest rate swap agreements, options related agreements, and so on.
 These investments are generally referred to as derivatives, because their value is based upon or derived from something else (e.g., a cotton futures contract takes its value from cotton, etc.).
-The underlying accounting approach follows that for trading securities.
+The underlying accounting approach follows that for short-term investments.
 That is, such instruments are initially measured at fair value, and changes in fair value are recorded in income as they happen.

 |Did you learn?|